samanrashidii/mafiabuzz/README.md

 Solo Class Characters | ✔
 Integration with [Discord](https://discordapp.com/) for Online Play Communication | ✔

-You can see the live demmo here : <br />
+You can see live version here : <br />
 [https://mafiabuzz.app](https://mafiabuzz.app)

 ## Getting Started with development